LewisMurray00/Pokemon-JS-game/README.md

 ## Assests
 - Used Tiled for the map design
 - Used GSAP to animate the div that contains a black screen
+- Google Fonts to find the specific font